Hodapp87/contextual/README.md

 ## Wish-list for Contextual

-* Ending grammars that don't converge (e.g. limiting recursion depth or number of primitives)
+* Travis CI build
 * A way to specify canvas size.
 Right now, non-square images will throw off the aspect ratio - squares will be drawn as rectangles.
 * Support for other primitives: circle, line, arc
+* Some diagnostic information in `Context` such as the number of primitives or average depth.
+* Stopping rendering on grammars that don't converge (e.g. limiting recursion depth or number of primitives)
-* Non-uniform scaling.
+* Non-uniform scaling
 * Support for separate stroke and fill, and perhaps thickness
 * Better colorspace than "plain" RGB.
 [colour](https://hackage.haskell.org/package/colour) can probably help